Poynting's theorem

-In electrodynamics, Poynting's theorem is a statement of conservation of energy for electromagnetic fields developed by British physicist John Henry Poynting.
+In electrodynamics, Poynting's theorem is a statement of conservation of energy for electromagnetic fields that was developed by British physicist John Henry Poynting.
 It states that in a given volume, the stored energy changes at a rate given by the work done on the charges within the volume, minus the rate at which energy leaves the volume.
-It is only strictly true in media which is not dispersive, but can be extended for the dispersive case.
+It is only strictly true in media that is not dispersive, but can be extended for the dispersive case.

 The theorem is analogous to the work-energy theorem in classical mechanics, and mathematically similar to the continuity equation.

 Definition

 Poynting's theorem states that the rate of energy transfer per unit volume from a region of space equals the rate of work done on the charge distribution in the region, plus the energy flux leaving that region.